aimms/how-to/Articles/184/184-use-multiple-indices-for-set.rst

 ==========================

 .. meta::
-   :description: multiple indices can be associated with a single set
+   :description: Explains how to associate multiple indices with a single set in AIMMS to enable multi-dimensional parameter definitions over the same set.
-   :keywords: set, index, alias
+   :keywords: set, index, multiple indices, alias, index attribute, dimension, parameter, AIMMS model, index wizard

 This article explains how to use different indices to refer to the elements of a set.